fperez/mytoy/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fperez/mytoy/HEAD?urlpath=lab)

-This repository simply contains a minimal, toy Python package with a few files as illustration for students of how to lay out their code to meet minimal Python packaging requirements.
+This repository contains a minimal, toy Python package with a few files as illustration for students of how to lay out their code to meet minimal Python packaging requirements.

 It has a single source directory (`mytoy`) with an `__init__.py` file and one "implementation" file (`toys.py`) as well as a few tests in `mytoy/tests`.